-A comprehensive summary of the financial performance of the Partnership authorities - Adur District Council, Worthing Borough Council and the Joint Strategic Committee - is contained in the 9th July 2019 Joint Strategic Committee reports "Joint Revenue Outturn 2018/19" and the "Capital and Projects Outturn for Joint, Adur and Worthing 2018/19".
+A comprehensive summary of the financial performance of the partnership authorities (Adur District Council, Worthing Borough Council and the Joint Strategic Committee) is contained in the reports on financial performance for 2019/20 considered on 7th July 2020 by Joint Strategic Committee.
+There are two separate reports titled:

+- Revenue Outturn: and - Capital and Projects Outturn.

 These are available on the joint Adur District Council and Worthing Borough Council website www.adur-worthing.gov.uk.